 As of today, at least 26 sworn members of U.S. law enforcement agencies from at least 11 states have been identified by law enforcement agencies and local reporting as attendees of the Jan.
 6 rally in support of President Trump that sparked a riot at the U.S. Capitol.
 [Update, Jan.
-20, 2:45 p.m., Eastern time: One more law enforcement official has been reported as having attended the rally, bringing the total to 35 individuals from 16 states.]
+25, 10:00 a.m., Eastern time: One more law enforcement officials has been reported as having attended the rally, bringing the total to 39 individuals from 17 states.]
 Beyond that tally, several former law enforcement agents attended the rally, and still more current law enforcement officials are under investigation for making statements in support of the rally.

 A review of police attendance and support appears below and is also available in this spreadsheet,* which will be updated as more information becomes available.
 These specific law enforcement agents have not been tied to white supremacist movements.